 Out of Town Visitors for ADA

-A complaint is any issue or dispute or objection you express to us about our agency or about the coverage, operations or policies.
+A complaint is any issue or dispute or objection you express to us about our agency or about the coverage, operations, or policies.
 If you have a complaint or compliment about our services, about how you were treated by our staff or a driver, or about our policies and procedures, please tell us.
-If you feel you have been discriminated against for transit services under the Americans with Disabilities Act of 1990 (ADA) please use the ADA Complaint Forms listed below or call us at 610-921-2361 or email at firstname.lastname@example.org.
+If you feel you have been discriminated against for transit services under the Americans with Disabilities Act of 1990 (ADA) please use the ADA Complaint Forms listed below or call the BARTA Director of Operations at 610-921-2361 or email at firstname.lastname@example.org.
 We will record your complaint, investigate it and respond to you within five (5) days.
-Copies of the complaint, agency responses/resolutions and corrective action plan will be kept on file.
+Copies of the complaint, agency responses/resolutions, and corrective action plans will be kept on file.